 As for walking heart rate, things are a bit more self-explanatory.
 Whenever the watch detects that your heart rate is elevated from, say, walking to get lunch, this will be logged in order to give you an insight to how your heart is working.

-Users also have the option to receive notifications when the Apple Watch detects your heart rate rising above, for example, 120 beats per minute when you appear to be inactive.
+But the Apple Watch is also watching your heart rate for signs that aren't quite so healthy.
+Users will receive notifications when the Apple Watch detects your heart rate rising above, for example, 120 beats per minute when you appear to be inactive, which can be a sign of atrial fibrillation – a huge contributor to strokes, which is a common killer.

 The easiest way to enable and adjust this is by heading to the Watch app on your iPhone, scrolling down to Heart Rate in the My Watch section and tinkering with the settings which suit your ticker.